21 things to do this autumn for adults

 If we could choose one person to narrate our lives, it would be Sir David.
 His unmistakable voice and expertise on all things nature make him the perfect person to take you on an audio guided tour of Hintze Hall's star specimens.
-Permanent, free

 Head through the Volcanoes and Earthquakes gallery and prepare to hold on tight: you're in for a rumble in the earthquake room, where you'll get a glimpse into what life was like for residents of Kobe, Japan, during the 1995 earthquake.
-Permanent, free

 Crime drama lovers, this one's for you.
 If you always know whodunit before the cops, why not put your forensic skills to the test?
 Solve a gruesome murder by figuring out time of death using bugs, analyse fingerprints and decode blood splatter patterns.

 Come to a Nature Live talk where you can meet our scientists and learn about their latest research.
-The topical (and free) talks run for 30 minutes every week on Fridays, Saturdays and Sundays in the Attenborough Studio.
+The topical talks run for 30 minutes every week on Fridays, Saturdays and Sundays in the Attenborough Studio.

 Free, no booking required